How fragile is your network? More than you think: Conclusions

-In this work we have presented a new measure for the fragility of a network to edge attacks.
-From this measure, a measure of robustness is derived.
+In this work, we have presented a new measure for the fragility of a network to edge attacks.
+This measure differs from previous measures in that it does not rely on sequential attacks and does not represent a network as a single value.
+From this, a measure of robustness is derived.
 The concept of asymptotic robustness is presented.
 It is shown that in this new measure, the complete graph is robust.
-Additionally, a class of graphs which is sparser than the complete graph is shown to be asymptotically robust.
-Finally an algorithm for estimating the fragility of a general graph is presented.
+Additionally, a class of graphs which is sparser than the complete graph, {the CEB}, is shown to be asymptotically robust.
+Finally, an algorithm for estimating the fragility of a general graph is presented.
 It is shown that graphs tend to be more fragile than previous methods would indicate and thus care should be taken when designing networks which may be subject to edge removal. \paragraph*{} This work focused on the case in which we have global information about the edges of a graph.
 Frequently, only local information about the graph structure may be obtained.
 This suggests that in future work it may be beneficial to estimate the fragility when such global information is unavailable.